Skip to Content

 Located in the vast embrace of Lake Shkodër, the largest lake in Albania, Shurdhah is one of the most unique islands in Albania.
 Shurdhah is most famous for the ruins of the medieval town of Sarda and for its underwater allure that can be found in the waters next to the island.

+Due to prolonged seismic activity, a large part of the old town, now lies underneath the surface which brings out an exciting diving opportunity.
 To get to the island you need to hop on a local boat from Shkodër, that will take you through the lake’s shimmering waters, straight to the heart of Shurdhah Island.

 Islets of Ksamil